Lesson Seven: Letter to an Elected Official

 - clearly states what solution or course of action you want the elected official to work for

 - Examples include: "Sincerely" or "Respectfully" followed by your full name on the next line.

-7. Share a draft of your letter with Mr. Soeder at firstname.lastname@example.org before you leave class today.
+7. Share a draft of your letter with Mr. Soeder at email@example.com before you leave class today.
+NO CREDIT WILL BE GIVEN FOR LATE DRAFTS.
 Mr. Soeder will provide individualized feedback so that you can revise and submit your letter during our next face-to-face session.